-Date Submitted: July 10, 2012 Agenda Date Requested: July 19, 2012 Time Requested: 30 minutes To: Mayor and Supervisors From: City Manager Subject Title: For possible action.
+Date Submitted: August 28, 2012 Agenda Date Requested: September 6, 2012 Time Requested: 15 Minutes To: Mayor and Supervisors From: City Manager Subject Title: For possible action.
 Action to adopt policies and procedures for the City's Boards, Committees and Commissions.
 Staff Summary: The requested action is to establish policies and procedures for defining the purpose and authority, applications for appointment, appointment authority, appointment procedures, terms and term limits, attendance policy, multiple appointments, conflict of interest, public process, lobbying, removal of members, staff support, organizational procedures and procedures for establishing new boards, committees, and commissions.
-The document being presented has been edited to incorporate comments that were suggested at the May 3, 2012 meeting.
-Type of Action Requested: (check one) () Resolution) Ordinance (X) Formal Action/Motion Other (Specify) Does This Action Require A Business Impact Statement: () Yes () No Recommended Board Action: I move to the adopt policies and procedures for the City's Boards, Committees and Commissions as discussed.
+The document being presented has been edited to incorporate comments that were suggested at the July 19, 2012 meeting.
+Type of Action Requested: (check one) ( ) Resolution ) Ordinance ( ) Formal Action/Motion ( ) Other (Specify) Does This Action Require A Business Impact Statement: ( ) Yes ( ) No Recommended Board Action: I move to the adopt policies and procedures for the City's Boards, Committees and Commissions as discussed.
 Explanation for Recommended Board Action: See staff summary.
 Applicable Statute, Code, Policy, Rule or Regulation: None Fiscal Impact: None Explanation of Impact: The policies and procedures proposed herein do not require additional staff time or resources.
 Funding Source: N/A analysis.

-Supporting Material: Draft Policies and Procedures for Boards, Committees and Commissions dated June 27, 2012.
+Supporting Material: Draft Policies and Procedures for Boards, Committees and Commissions dated August 13, 2012 and a comparision document showing the latest revisions.